doolcheenose/langclass/README.md

 # langclass
-Several machine learning models for classifying languages of origin of various words.
+Several machine learning models for classifying languages of origin of various words, using keras, tensorflow, pandas, and scikit.
 Models include a 1D convolution-based approached with character embedding, a dense approach with char-embedding, a dense approach without char embedding, and a merged convolutional approach, where multiple kernel sizes and dilations are applied.

 The data is from the [IDS](https://ids.clld.org/).
 The `clean_data.py` file will clean the appropriate data if it is in the same directory.
 Data cleaning written by me.